epccs/Driver/ICSP/README.md

 The 74LVC07A has IOFF circuitry which disables the output to prevent damaging current backflow when the device is powered down.
 Since the buffer is powered by the target removing power from the target after programming is both safe and advised.

 The next version (^2) will use an R-Pi as the host.
 The upload tool (avrdude) can run directly on it, avrdude can operate the SPI pins with "avrdude -c linuxspi" or bit-bang then with "avrdude -clinuxgpio."
 The R-Pi can also do a serial bootload with a verity of methods: optiboot is "avrdude -c arduino," xboot is "avrdude -c avr109".
-It can operate serial tools like the one I have been using which is an Uno loaded with [ArduinoISP] "avrdude -c stk500v1", [ElTangas/STK2UPDI] with "avrdude -c stk500v2", or even [mraardvark/pyupdi] serial port program.
+It can operate serial tools like the one I have been using which is an Uno loaded with [ArduinoISP] "avrdude -c stk500v1", [ElTangas/STK2UPDI] with "avrdude -c stk500v2", or even [mraardvark/pyupdi].

 [ArduinoISP]: https://github.com/arduino/Arduino/blob/master/build/shared/examples/11.ArduinoISP/ArduinoISP/ArduinoISP.ino
 [ElTangas/STK2UPDI]: https://github.com/ElTangas/STK2UPDI